 Pedophile statistics show greater variability in the social and economic status of the perpetrators than the general public might think.

-Make sure you know how to recognize the signs of a pedophile and subscribe to our service to receive weekly reports on the offenders from your state’s sex offender registry.
+Make sure you know how to recognize the signs of a pedophile and to receive weekly reports on the offenders from your state’s sex offender registry.
 That way, you’ll have the necessary info to keep your family safe from a potential predator!

 In most cases, pedophiles can’t be easily spotted.
 They create their reputation as upstanding and reliable citizens while they plan their crimes in the background.
 This image gives them access to alone time with children without raising suspicion among parents.

 In front of the children, they make an effort to present themselves as trustworthy.
 Manipulating children’s emotions is how predators succeed in luring their victims into an abusive relationship.
 Manipulation is also how the predators make their victims stay silent about the molestation and manage to escape with multiple crimes and no consequences.

 Most child molesters get through to their victims by using the victim grooming process.
 Here is the overview of its stages:

 - The predator establishes a nonsexual relationship with the child